 However, it can also cause the buy and sell orders to get out of whack.
 As a result, an exchange can decide to halt a stock when the market opens in order to get the buying and selling under control.

-These types of trading halts last only a few minutes.
+- Trading halts typically last 5 minutes.
 The SEC has the power to halt a stock up to 10 days if they feel they need to investigate a stock further.
 There are times the SEC feels that trading certain stocks is unsafe for the public.
 Usually this occurs when a company hasn’t filed its financial reports or statements.
 There are times when a halt lasts much longer then 10 days though.

 That’s when your funds can be trapped in a halt.
 However, when a halt lasts longer than 10 days it’s referred to as a trading suspension.
 Make sure to find a service that isn’t pumping stocks that could cause a halt.

 If you’re a member of the our stock market trading group, then you know that we have a customized Trade Ideas scanner specifically for halts.
 Many times, a stock that’s halted has had a parabolic move up.